 “Lock picking is an exploding art,” explains ToM, “complete with professional competitions around the world.
 The Ultimate Lock Picking Trainer has everything you need to get started with the basics, and will have you picking 5-pin locks in no time.”
 Bail not included.

-Jewelry is an always-popular gift.
-Why not make it a practical one as well with UncommonGoods‘ phone charging bracelet?
+Jewelry is an always-popular holiday gift.
+Why not make it a practical holiday gift as well with UncommonGoods‘ phone charging bracelet?
 “So cool you’ll forget it’s a tool.”

 These days, with our phones telling us the time, some may think wristwatches are superfluous.
 But when the phone takes on the utilitarian job, let your wrist become a reflection on the nature and meaning of time with the Unemployed Philosophers Guild’s Relativity Watch.